dfighter1312/call-ai/README.md

 python main.py
 ```

+Then, open the `index.html` file under the `html` folder to start the conversation.
-Follow the on-screen instructions to interact with the AI.
-Make sure your microphone is enabled as the system listens to your input in real-time.
+Make sure your microphone is enabled with sufficient permissions as the system listens to your input in real-time.

 ## Architecture